Archive for the ‘Kitchen accessories’ Category

 Forget egg boxes, why not store your eggs in a helter skelter design egg holder instead?

-Designed to be left out on a kitchen countertop, rather than stored in the fridge, the egg holder is made from powder coated steel and in finished in a pale grey colour.
+Designed to be left out on a kitchen countertop, rather than stored in the fridge, the egg holder is made from powder coated steel and can hold up to 24 hens’ eggs.

 As egg holders go, it’s a rather fun and different design.
-It’s £17.50 from Garden Trading.
+It’s available in 11 different funky colours are are available to order from The Egg Skelter, for £23.75 each.

 Friday, March 15th, 2013